Highlights from the Ratings and Financial Report for IAMGOLD Corporation (IAG)

-IAMGOLD Corporation (NYSE:IAG) went up by 0.74% from its latest closing price compared to the recent 1-year high of $4.10.
-The company’s stock price has collected 10.93% of gains in the last five trading sessions.
-Press Release reported on 10/14/21 that Falcon Doubles the Size at Hope Brook to 41,500 Hectares, Adjacent to Benton-Sokoman’s Lithium Discovery
+IAMGOLD Corporation (NYSE:IAG) went up by 0.70% from its latest closing price compared to the recent 1-year high of $4.03.
+The company’s stock price has collected 4.38% of gains in the last five trading sessions.
+Press Release reported on 10/21/21 that Ascendant Resources Appoints Mr. Clinton Swemmer as Vice President, Technical Services

 Is It Worth Investing in IAMGOLD Corporation (NYSE :IAG) Right Now?